 User experience is a skill you might not have heard of but have absolutely experienced and benefited from when interacting with apps.
 User experience determines the pathway of the app, certain prompts, communication style, speed and the flow of the app experience.
 User experience champions the user at every turn, and if the app features do no enrich or add value to the user experience - then there will be a rethink in order to perfect this process.
 There are some great user experience resources and mapping tools to keep you on track if you haven’t worked in this space before, so start to look out for examples of this consideration next time you use an app.

 There is no excuse to design an app on a whim anymore, as there are so many data tools that can be used to understand your user market and why they are or are not loving your app design.
 If your app has commercial goals then your data points are even more important and require analysis and action so that you are pivoting toward a more successful app experience.
-Brands of all sizes and reputations are prone to applying confirmation bias to their business, and data can be a great line of defence against that issue and keep you accountable and curious to the market and what it is telling you.
+Brands of all sizes and reputations are prone to applying confirmation bias to their business, and data can be a great line of defense against that issue and keep you accountable and curious to the market and what it is telling you.

-Marketing fuels the success and growth of every app, and without being aware of the options and channels available to you, your new app might be sidelined in favour of an inferior app that was better marketed to the masses.
+Marketing fuels the success and growth of every app, and without being aware of the options and channels available to you, your new app might be sidelined in favor of an inferior app that was better marketed to the masses.
 Not surprisingly, the best place to market your apps is in the app stores themselves and through social media marketing that targets ‘look alike’ users who are more likely to interact with the app you have designed.